ajitagupta/student-management-system/README.md

 # Student Management System
 This is a student CRUD API project with JDBC connection to a MySQL 8.0 database.
-You can open it directly in an IDE like Eclipse.
-You will also have to run `sql.sql` in a SQL client like MySQL Workbench to have a database set up.
-The connection to the database is built from within the Java code.
-So, in all:
+To get started, execute the following:

 1) Download [Eclipse](https://www.eclipse.org/downloads/)
 2) Download a SQL client like [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)
-3) Run sql.sql
+3) Run sql.sql to set up a database
 4) Start using our menu-driven app

 ## Pattern: Tree-package-structure